merondun/puzzler/README.md

 * [seqtk v1.4-r122](https://github.com/lh3/seqtk)
 * [assembly_stats v0.1.2](https://github.com/MikeTrizna/assembly_stats)

+**Conda install**

-1b) As a last resort, you can create a conda environment from the `environment.yml` file in `/apptainer/`, and install [HapHiC](https://github.com/zengxiaofei/HapHiC) and [assembly_stats](https://github.com/MikeTrizna/assembly_stats).
-J
+1b) As a last resort, create conda environment from `/apptainer/environment.yml`, and install [HapHiC](https://github.com/zengxiaofei/HapHiC) and [assembly_stats](https://github.com/MikeTrizna/assembly_stats).
+If you go this route, please troubleshoot software and inspect the `.logs` before posting issues.

+You must make sure that `juicer pre` is available on path (included in HapHic installation), and you will need to modify path to `java -Xmx${MEM}G -jar /opt/HapHiC/utils/juicer_tools.1.9.9_jcuda.0.8.jar` to the correct path within `puzzler`.

 <!-- TOC --><a name="workflow"></a>
 ## Workflow

-The pipeline creates a primary genome assembly using both HiFi and HiC data.
+The pipeline creates a collapsed completely *de novo* primary genome assembly using both HiFi and HiC data.
 The workflow is:

 :pushpin: **`puzzler`**